-Wayne Dybvig President Water Security Agency
+Susan Ross President Water Security Agency

-To Minister Herb Cox Minister Responsible for Water Security Agency
+To Minister Scott Moe Minister Responsible for Water Security Agency

-I respectfully submit the Annual Report on the State of Drinking Water Quality in Saskatchewan for the fiscal year ending March 31, 2016.
-I acknowledge responsibility for this 2015-16 report and declare the information contained within this report is accurate, complete and reliable.
+I respectfully submit the Annual Report on the State of Drinking Water Quality in Saskatchewan for the fiscal year ending March 31, 2017.
+I acknowledge responsibility for this 2016-17 report and declare the information contained within this report is accurate, complete and reliable.

-The 2015-16 report describes the drinking water related activities of agencies and ministries involved in drinking water and source water protection activities in Saskatchewan.
+The 2016-17 report describes the drinking water related activities of agencies and ministries involved in drinking water and source water protection activities in Saskatchewan.
 Key partners in protecting and improving Saskatchewan drinking water supplies and source waters include the Water Security Agency, Ministry of Environment, Ministry of Health, Regional Health Authorities, SaskWater, the Ministry of Government Relations and the Ministry of Agriculture.

-On behalf of the key partners, the Water Security Agency provides information on our collective accomplishments in the protection, conservation and sustainable development of drinking water and related source water resources during 2015-16.
+On behalf of the key partners, the Water Security Agency provides information on our collective accomplishments in the protection and conservation of drinking water and related source water resources during 2016-17.

-The management of drinking water, wastewater and source water supplies are a priority for the Water Security Agency and we remain committed to ensuring that all stakeholders are engaged and supported as partners in the management of drinking water supplies and the groundwater and watersheds that supply them.
-Through ongoing actions under the 25 year plan the Water Security Agency its partners will work to ensure safe and sustainable drinking water and wastewater management in the province.
+The management of drinking water, wastewater and source water supplies is a priority for the Water Security Agency and we remain committed to ensuring that all stakeholders are engaged and supported as partners in the management of drinking water supplies and the groundwater and watersheds that supply them.
+Through ongoing actions under the 25 year plan the Water Security Agency and its partners will work to ensure safe and sustainable drinking water and wastewater management in the province.

 Provision of safe drinking water is essential to sustaining growth, improving our quality of life, and making life more affordable in Saskatchewan.
-This annual report on the status of drinking water outlines the activities undertaken in 2015-16 to improve and maintain safe drinking water through responsive and responsible government.
+This annual report on the status of drinking water outlines the activities undertaken in 2016-17 to improve and maintain safe drinking water, effective wastewater treatment and source water protection through responsive and responsible government.